justintjoa-portfolio/ESFA-Verilog-FPGA-Implementation/README.md

 #28

-// now we have code, feed it into lookUpScan
+// nNw we have code, feed it into lookUpScan

 code = resultValue;